 How does it clean?

-Horseman’s One Step cream doesn’t require a lot of product to get the job done.
+Horseman’s One Step doesn’t require a lot of product to get the job done.
 This product did clean decently for a cleaner/conditioner.
 It does leave dirt however, no matter how hard you rub and even after several repeated applications.
-It does leave a nice texture to the leather after cleaning and gives a nice satin finish with no need for additional conditioners.
-Though this product claimed to have no sticky residue, I found it is slightly tacky on leather and that it attracts dirt (which is not what anyone wants in a cleaner).
-This product does also leave a whitish residue if too much is used.
+It does leave a nice texture to the leather after cleaning and gives a nice satin finish with no need for additional conditioners and seemed to soften the leather well.
+Though this product claimed to have no sticky residue, I found it is slightly tacky on leather and that it attracts dirt a bit (which is not what anyone wants in a cleaner).

-So the verdict on Horseman’s One Step cream is that it appears to clean well when it actually doesn’t.
-This could be a useful product if you wipe your tack down every time you use it, but for really dirty items (like boots) it doesn’t really do the trick.
+So the verdict on Horseman’s One Step is that it appears to clean well when it actually doesn’t clean great.
+It is a useful product if you wipe your tack down every time you use it, but for really dirty items (like boots) it doesn’t really do the trick.